bit-soul/brc-soul/README.md

 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.
 * The sign must be from the creator, to avoid others' poison.
 * "opid" shouldn't be zero, should be identity in the same address, to avoid replay attack, timestamp seconds from 1970-01-01 00:00:00 UTC can be used.
-* SBT related opration "mint", "burn", "cancel" are no "opid" field, because the "caid"+"vcid" can distinct them, and we define the burn token can not be remint
+* SBT related opration "mint", "burn", "cancel" are no "opid" field, because the "coid"+"vcid" can distinct them, and we define the burn/cancel token can not be remint
 * "attr" field can be extended by the application itself, but there should be some standard fields.
-* "caid" is the CA did of CA, so CA should create their DID first before issue VC.
-* "coid" must not be duplicated in the same CA did, but different CA can have the same coid.
+* "coid" must be identity global, ((CA_did<<16)|16bit_number)
-* "vcid" shouldn't be zero, must not be duplicated in the same CA did, but different CA can have the same vcid.
+* "vcid" shouldn't be zero, must be identity in the same collection
-* "caid" and "vcid", together, they ensured the uniqueness of the CV.
+* "coid" and "vcid", together, they ensured the uniqueness of the CV.
 * "vc-collection-name" shouldn't use '!', this is used as reserved character, to allow expanding the protocol.
 * "sign" message field should be sorted alphabetically, then serialized, and remove formatting whitespace.
 * "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.